search close

 • view a list of your site alerts.

-• create a site alert by clicking the Add site alert button.
+• create a site alert by clicking Add site alert.

 • access a detailed view of a site alert by clicking the name of the site alert.
 Additional controls on the detailed view page enable you to edit or remove the site alert.